-There is also another group learning algorithms that is called eager which develop a
+There is also another group learning algorithms that is called eager which develop a model first, and next use it for a give task, e.g. classification.

 This group of methods includes all types of neural networks, fuzzy systems, decision trees, SVM, and many more.